Emerging infectious disease, climate change and conservation genomics of northern amphibians

 Amphibians constitute an important part of the Swedish fauna and a reduction in numbers has serious consequences for wetlands and ecosystems.
-Research on the factors affecting amphibian diseases is therefore crucial for managing these environments, and goes hand in hand with the government's environmental quality objectives of a rich plant and wildlife, living lakes and streams and thriving wetlands.
+Research on the factors affecting amphibian persistance is therefore crucial for managing these environments, and goes hand in hand with the government's environmental quality objectives of a rich plant and wildlife, living lakes and streams and thriving wetlands.

 Coworkers: